Battle of Borodino: Utitsa

 The third area of operations was around the village of Utitsa.
 The village was at the southern end of the Russian positions and lay along the old Smolensk road.
 It was rightly perceived as a potential weak point in the defense as a march along the road could turn the entire position at Borodino.
-Despite such concerns the area was a tangle of rough country thickly covered in heavy brush well suited for deploying light infantry.
+Despite such concerns, the area was a tangle of rough country thickly covered in heavy brush well suited for deploying light infantry.
 The forest was dense, the ground marshy, and Russian Jaegers were deployed there in some numbers.
 Russian General Nikolay Tuchkov had some 23,000 troops but half were untrained Opolchenye (militia) armed only with pikes and axes and not ready for deployment.

-Poniatowski had about 10,000 men, all trained and eager to fight, but his first attempt did not go well.
-It was at once realized the massed troops and artillery could not move through the forest against Jaeger opposition so had to reverse to Yelnya and then move eastward.
-Tuchkov had deployed his 1st Grenadier Division in line backing it with the 3rd division in battalion columns.
-Some four regiments were called away to help defend the redoubts that were under attack and another two Jäger regiments were deployed in the Utitsa woods, weakening the position.
+Poniatowski had about 10,000 soldiers, all trained and eager to fight, but his first attempt did not go well.
+It was at once realized the massed troops and artillery could not move through the forest against Jaeger opposition, so they had to reverse to Yelnya and then move eastward.
+Tuchkov had deployed his 1st Grenadier Division in line, backing it with the 3rd division in battalion columns.
+Some four regiments were called away to help defend the redoubts under attack and another two Jäger regiments were deployed in the Utitsa woods, weakening the position.

-The Polish contingent contested control of Utitsa village and Utitsa mound, capturing them with their first attempt.
-Tuchkov later ejected the French forces from mound and village by 08:00, and was mortally wounded while leading this counter-attack.
-General Jean-Andoche Junot led the Westphalians to join the attack and again captured Utitsa village, which was set on fire by the departing Russians.
+The Polish contingent contested control of Utitsa village and mound, capturing them with their first attempt.
+Tuchkov later ejected the French forces from both by 08:00, and was mortally wounded while leading this counter-attack.
+General Jean-Andoche Junot led the Westphalians to join the attack and again captured the village, which was set on fire by the Russians.
 After the village's capture, Russians and Poles continued to skirmish and cannonade for the rest of the day without much progress.
-The heavy undergrowth greatly hindered Poniatowski's efforts but eventually he came near to cutting off the Russian left from the rest of the Russian forces.
+The heavy undergrowth greatly hindered Poniatowski's efforts but eventually he came near cutting off the Russian left from the rest of the Russian forces.

 General Barclay sent help in the form of Karl Gustav von Baggovut with Pyotr Konovnitsyn in support.
+The latter asked Kutuzov for reinforcements, but he refused, fearing for the redoubt sector.
 Baggovut took command of the Russian left flank in place of the wounded Tuchkov.
 Any hope of real progress by the Poles was lost.